K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 3)  The generated droplet gets deployed at the container.

-Stage is eventually the process by which a build pack "builds" a "droplet" to run an application.
+The stage is eventually the process by which a build pack "builds" a "droplet" to run an application.

 ### <a name="24"/>2.4.
 Buildpack Type

-Build packs can be largely divided into two types: system and custom build packs.
+Build packs can be largely divided into two types: system and custom buildpacks.
 The definition of each build pack is as follows.

--   **System Buildpack:** It is a buildpack installed on an open cloud platform which can be retrieved and used on a cloud platform.
+-   **System Buildpack:** It is a buildpack installed on an open cloud platform that can be retrieved and used on a cloud platform.
-    However, in order to register/modify system buildpacks, authentication to the cloud platform is required.
+    However, to register/modify system buildpacks, authentication to the cloud platform is required.

 -   **Customize Buildpack:** Refers to the buildpack that exists externally on an open cloud platform.
     It is usually provided as GitURL and loaded when the application is deployed.
     Custom buildpack can be created in two ways: develop a new buildpack or expand the existing buildpack.
-    Expanding the existing buildpack refers to modifying the open source of the build pack on GitHub.
+    Expanding the existing buildpack refers to modifying the open-source buildpack on GitHub.

-This document guides the standards and methods for developing custom buildpack.
+This document guides the standards and methods for developing a custom buildpack.
-In order to develop a new build pack, reference and compliance with the build pack development standards provided in Chapter 3.
+To develop a new build pack, reference, and compliance with the build pack development standards provided in Chapter 3.
-Chapter 4 guides on how to expand existing buildpack.
+Chapter 4 guides on how to expand the existing buildpack.

 # <a name="3"/>3.
 Buildpack Development Guide
 A build pack is a collection of scripts that assemble the environment (runtime, container, framework, etc.) necessary to run the application and make up the droplets.